World May Breach 1.5C Warming Within 5 Years: WMO - UrduPoint

 According to the Met Office's updated global 10-year climate prediction, there is a 90 percent chance of at least one year between 2021-2025 being the hottest on record.

-The annual average global temperature over the next five years is likely to be at least 1C warmer than pre-industrial levels, within a range of 0.
+The annual average global temperature over the next five years is likely to be at least 1C warmer than pre-industrial levels, within a range of 0.9C-1.8C warmer, it said.

 "These are more than just statistics," said WMO Secretary-General Petteri Taalas.